 This is how you should spend your 2 days in Milan Italy!

-Milan, Italy’s second-largest city, is known as the fashion capital of Europe and as a hub for banking and finance.
+Milan, Italy’s second-largest city, is known as Europe’s fashion capital and a hub for banking and finance.
 But beneath the shiny skyscrapers and Haute Couture showrooms, Milan is brimming with gorgeous historic sights and colorful attractions.

-The highlights of Milan can easily be explored in two days and with frequent flights from most of the world, it’s the perfect place for a European weekend getaway.
+Milan’s highlights can easily be explored in two days, and with frequent flights from most of the world, it’s the perfect place for a European weekend getaway.

 Article overview

 This was my third time in Milan.
-I made grand plans that we would spend two days in Milan, one in Bergamo and then 3 days in Lake Como.
+I made grand plans that we would spend two days in Milan, one in Bergamo and then a visit to Lake Como.
 Which because of Milan’s great public transport and train systems would have been totally doable if I hadn’t gotten the flu.

 Spending several days in bed and because I had already booked our Milan hotel, unfortunately, meant that I had to cut Lake Como from our itinerary.
-I did, however, manage to explore the center of Milan quite thoroughly during the two days I was up and about.
+However, I managed to explore the center of Milan quite thoroughly during the two days I was up and about.

 My Milan favorites